neondatabase/neon/docs/rfcs/020-pageserver-s3-coordination.md

 from outside.
 The oracle who runs migration can turn off background jobs on PS1 before migration and then run migration -> enable them on PS2.
 The problem comes if migration fails.
-In this case in order to resume background jobs oracle needs to guarantee that PS2 doesnt run background jobs and if it doesnt respond then PS1 is stuck unable to run compaction/gc.
+In this case in order to resume background jobs oracle needs to guarantee that PS2 doesn't run background jobs and if it doesn't respond then PS1 is stuck unable to run compaction/gc.
 This cannot be solved without human ensuring that no upload from PS2 can happen.
 In order to be able to resolve this automatically CAS is required on S3 side so pageserver can